Basic Training—5th Week

 On Kirk’s left, at the end of their line, Peter was vibrating like an unbalanced teapot.
 Kirk was overcome by a wave of empathy.

-“No,” Peter whimpered so softly Kirk could hardly hear, yet somehow Captain Willikers heard him.
+“No,” Peter whimpered so softly Kirk could hardly hear, yet somehow Captain Willikers caught it.

+Willikers smiled.
 “Heh, heh.
 We’ll see how long that holds.”
 He walked back to the front.
 “Alright!
 Lieutenant Reynolds, please explain today’s exercise for the slow kids in the class.
-Remember to use small words.”
+Remember to use small words for their tiny brains.”

 Reynolds took a step forward, his face rigid.
 He did not make eye contact with his men.
 He, too, was having trouble keeping his breakfast down.